 Jersey City 'no knock' registry to target pushy real estate brokers

-JERSEY CITY -- The City Council will consider a "no knock" law aimed at aggressive real estate investors next week, with council members saying today the measure will protect longtime residents.
+The City Council will consider a "no knock" law aimed at aggressive real estate investors this week, with council members saying the measure will protect longtime residents.
 The ordinance would update the city's anti-solicitation law by including anyone looking to purchase real estate for themselves or for a third party.

 Add your comments below